aedxn/effect-of-franchising-in-eSports/README.md

 # effect-of-franchising-in-eSports
 MSc Thesis: "The Effect of Franchising on the Competitive Balance in eSports"

 This project holds my code for my MSc Thesis in Economics.
 I originally coded it in Stata and have replicated my code in R, except for the robustness checks.
-I have excluded some parts of the data cleanign process, such as deletion of observations to set up the panel and other duplicates, which I had to do manually.
+I have excluded some parts of the data cleanign process, such as deletion of observations to set up the panel and other duplicates.

 In my thesis I have created a new dataset from two different sources, namely [lol.fandom](https://lol.fandom.com/wiki/Help:Leaguepedia_API) and [elixers](https://oracleselixir.com/stats/players/byTournament).
 Using player level data I analysed how the change in the league format from a non-franchised system with relegation and promotion to a franchised system without relegation and promotion of the biggest eSports game "League of Legends" effected: